 According to Louisiana Crash Data Reports more than 2,600 car collisions were attributed to the driver’s condition at the time of the crash.
-Furthermore, there were more than 2,000 collisions that were alcohol-related with often leads to drowsy driving.
+Furthermore, there were more than 2,000 collisions that were alcohol-related, which often leads to drowsy driving.

-Complete a Free Case Evaluation form for a free consultation.
+Complete our Free Case Evaluation form for a free consultation.

 Some other signs of drowsy driving include: